Laughing Hyenas: Post-breakup

 Shortly after the end of Laughing Hyenas, Brannon and former Gravitar guitarist Harold Richardson formed the band Easy Action with bassist Ron Sakowski in 1996.
 Though the band has seen various drummers throughout its incarnation, the band continues to perform regularly as of 2023.
 In September 2006, when a reunited Negative Approach played at Touch and Go's 25th Anniversary Block Party in Chicago, Brannon chose to play the set with Richardson and Sakowski rather than original members Rob and Graham McCulloch.
 Brannon has since continued to opt to perform with Richardson and Sakowski as Negative Approach continues to tour the world, over fifteen years after their reunion performance in Chicago.

 Laughing Hyenas guitarist Larissa Strickland died on October 3, 2006, at the age of 46, in North Port, Florida.
 Strickland was ranked at number 181 on the 2023 revision of Rolling Stones 250 greatest guitarist of all time list.

 Monroe continued playing with Mule until they broke up in 1996, Kimball having left the band several years earlier.
-Kimball's departure from the band culminated in his forming The Denison/Kimball Trio with Jesus Lizard guitarist, Duane Denison.
+Kimball's departure from the band culminated in his forming The Denison/Kimball Trio (actually a duo) with Jesus Lizard guitarist, Duane Denison.
 Kimball additionally hooked up in this period with Australian experimental musician JG Thirlwell and became a member of his side-project Foetus.
-In 1996, Kimball briefly became the drummer for the Jesus Lizard, performing with them and playing on their album, Blue.
-Kimball continues to be an active drummer, playing in the Chicago-based Ghost Forest as of 2023.
+In 1996, Kimball briefly became the drummer for the Jesus Lizard, performing with them and playing on their self-titled EP and the album Blue.
+Kimball remained an active drummer with the Chicago-based band Ghost Forest through 2025; he died in August of that year at the age of 59.

 Swalla went on to drum in the Toledo-based shoegaze band Streamlined who released a self-titled CD in 2001.
 He additionally went on to drum with blues-rock outfit Boogaloosa Prayer, performing on several of their albums.

-In 2018, Detroit-based label Third Man Records re-released Laughing Hyenas’ entire catalog on vinyl, adding bonus material to the reissued releases.
+In 2018, Detroit-based label Third Man Records re-released Laughing Hyenas' entire catalog on vinyl, adding bonus material to the reissued releases.